tustin2121/James_Somerton_Transcripts/_videos/KarOvBQCyKE.md

     star_trek: { short: "Star Trek", full: "TODO Star Trek Kahn" }
   yikes: !!map
   misinformation: !!map
+    golden_age: 'James "commonly credits" the start of the Golden Age of Television to a show that ran about a decade into said Age.'
     bill_frank: "James makes some incorrect assumptions about video game characters based solely on the TV show adaptation."
   plagiarized: !!map
 ---